mui/material-ui/docs/data/joy/components/avatar/avatar.md

 ```

 By default, the Avatar component displays a generic Person Icon.
-Wrap it around a string to display plain text, or use the `src` prop to display an image.
+You can replace this icon with a text string or an image.

+{{"demo": "BasicAvatars.js"}}

 ### Text Avatar